MarianKelsey/mariankelsey.github.io/_pages/publications.md

 author_profile: true
 ---

-### *Book of Jonah*
+### *Co-texts and Contexts in the Book of Jonah*
-Database of Religious History, Vancouver, BC: University of British Columbia. doi: http://hdl.handle.net/2429/83701

-### *Retellings of biblical narrative in sciencec fiction and fantasy*
-The Routledge Handbook of the Hebrew Bible in Contemporary Fiction and Poetry.
+LHBOTS, Bloomsbury (under contract).

+### *“They have mouths, but do not speak”: The efficacy of communicative language teaching methods in Biblical Hebrew education within the UK university context.*
 Forthcoming

+### *Retellings in Science Fiction and Magic Realism,* 2025,
+The Hebrew Bible in Contemporary Fiction and Poetry, ed.
+Lena-Sofia Tiemeyer.
+Abingdon: Routledge.

-### *Ruth and Jonah: Inner-biblical explorations of the patriarchs and prophets,* 2022,
+### *Ruth and Jonah: Inner-biblical explorations of the patriarchs and prophets,* 2025,
 The Cambridge Companion to Biblical Narrative, ed.
 Keith Bodner.
 Cambridge: Cambridge University Press.

-Forthcoming

 ### *Reading Ruth,* William A. Tooman with Marian Kelsey, 2022,
 Cascade Companions.
 Cascade Press.

+### *Book of Jonah*
+Database of Religious History, Vancouver, BC: University of British Columbia. doi: http://hdl.handle.net/2429/83701